melcey/project-backend/README.md

 - Afterwards, you will be able to send requests from the frontend container to the backend container.

+## How to run tests for the backend?

+- Use the file `docker-compose.test.yml` to run the tests.
+You should see the outputs on the logs of the container.

+- To see the logs of the container, you can click the container named `backend-test` on Docker Desktop.

 ## Important Notes on Database Connections

 - The dev database, which we are going to use as a playground, is mapped to the port `5433` on the machine, and can be used with the dev environment, i.e., the Docker Compose files `docker-compose.dev.*.yml`.